Save up to 25% with our great value packs

-Four bamboo handled toothbrushes with painted handle and matching coloured BPA-free nylon bristles in a two ocean inspired colours for adults (blue or white).
+Each pack contains our bamboo handled toothbrushes with painted handle and matching coloured BPA-free nylon bristles in four ocean inspired colours for adults.
 The toothbrushes comes in a recyclable or compostable cardboard box with zero plastic content.

 Handle: Designed in England, made from biodegradable & sustainable bamboo in China (where it grows).
 We painted the base different colours to avoid bedtime arguments and stop it going mouldy!